Scottish Borders Hotel | Bed and Breakfast | Black Bull Hotel Lauder

 very best of Scottish produce in our award winning restaurant.
 Most of our

-rooms are large all are en suite and enjoy views to the surrounding
+rooms are large all are en suite and upper rooms enjoy views to the surrounding

 countryside.